haptork/easyLambda/Readme.md

 [ExpressionBuilder](http://martinfowler.com/bliki/ExpressionBuilder.html)
 interface made possible by use of modern C++ features.

+Check the [tutorials](doc/tutorial/contents.md) to begin coding with ezl.

 ## Why easyLambda

 Use ezl for your data-processing tasks, to write post-processors for simulation